-12 essentials you need to prepare for a hurricane
+12 essentials you need to prepare for hurricane season

 5. This top-rated USB charger

-There's never a good time for your phone to die, but during an emergency like a hurricane, it's especially problematic (and even scary).
+There's never a good time for your phone to die—but during an emergency like a hurricane, it's especially problematic (and even scary).
 Keep your phone juiced up for as long as possible with our experts' number one portable charger.
-We love that it has multiple ports—two USBs and one USB-C—so you can charge more than one device at a time and that it has an incredibly high capacity, able to charge a smartphone many times over before the pack itself has to be recharged.
+We love that it has multiple ports—two USBs, a USB-C output, and USBC-C input—so you can charge more than one device at a time.
+It also has an incredibly high capacity, able to charge a smartphone many times over before the pack itself has to be recharged.

-6. This first aid kit that has everything you'll need
+6. This first aid kit with everything you'll need

 Bandages, alcohol pads, instant ice packs, gauze, safety pins... there isn't much that this 120-piece first aid kit doesn't have.
 It's a necessity in any home in case something happens when you're housebound and unable to get to a hospital.
 This kit in particular has received glowing reviews for being small enough to store anywhere but well-stocked enough that you can have peace of mind that you're prepared for any number of injuries or accidents.